The Real Estate Investment Structure Taxation Review: Netherlands

 An NV, BV or non-transparent FGR that meets the above-mentioned conditions may qualify as an FBI at the beginning of the next financial year.
 The Dutch tax authorities will not issue a separate decision stating that the vehicle may benefit from the FBI regime.
 The application of the FBI regime must be requested when filing the corporate income tax return and will be confirmed by the Dutch tax authorities upon issuing the tax assessment of the relevant year.

 If the Dutch tax authorities have not applied the FBI regime (i.e., zero per cent corporate income tax rate), FBI status can be enforced by way of filing a notice of objection.
-In practice, the taxpayer will enter into discussions with the Dutch tax authorities prior to applying the FBI regime.
+In practice, taxpayers usually enter into discussions with the Dutch tax authorities prior to applying the FBI regime.

 iii Tax regime

 At the end of the year preceding the year that the entity obtained FBI status, all assets are revaluated at fair market value.
-The capital gain resulting from revaluation is subject to the regular corporate income tax rate of 25 per cent.14
+The capital gain resulting from revaluation is subject to the regular corporate income tax rate of 25.8 per cent.15

 The purpose and actual activities of the FBI must comprise holding passive investments.
 Investment activities may, however, include real estate or investments of a financial nature (e.g., loan notes, shares or other securities).